What is Fermented Coffee?

 Does Fermented Coffee Taste Different?

 The simple answer is YES.
-Many people agree that the flavor and aroma of fermented coffee is significantly superior to regular coffee.
+Many people agree that the flavor and aroma of fermented coffee is superior to regular coffee.
 Coffee aroma is the consequence of a mixture of many volatile (easy to evaporate) compounds; more than a third of the substances that give coffee its aroma are produced during the fermentation itself.
 These aromas wouldn’t be there if the beans hadn’t been fermented.
 In terms of flavor, fermentation also eliminates many of the bitter off-notes of coffee, producing a sweeter, less bitter drink that most people prefer.

 Looking for a delicious, uber-healthy cup of kopi luwak?
 Try Pure today.